The Way of Japanese Tea Ceremony

 • Kanazawa: Known for samurai heritage and tea gardens—Gyokusen-en is a top choice, especially in spring when the garden blooms.

 Some temples and cultural centers offer “beginner’s ceremonies” for learning the basics and etiquette.
 Booking in advance is recommended for the best experience.
+Want to deepen your understanding?
+Check out this travel guide to Japan’s Most Beautiful Temples & Shrines.

 Tips for First-Timers